agda/agda-stdlib/paper/paper.md

 In order for `agda-stdlib` to be compatible with as many different compiler options as possible, we designed the library to be broken into units requesting the minimal expressive power needed.
 To enable this, in 2019 Agda categorised all language options into two categories.
-Once used in a module, an ''infective'' option will impact all the import*ing* modules; these are typically for theory-changing options like `--cubical` or `--with-K`.
+Once used in a module, an "infective" option will impact all the import*ing* modules; these are typically for theory-changing options like `--cubical` or `--with-K`.
-On the contrary, ''coinfective'' options affect the import*ed* modules; these are typically for options adding extra safety checks like `--safe`.
+On the contrary, "coinfective" options affect the import*ed* modules; these are typically for options adding extra safety checks like `--safe`.
 This categorisation enables libraries to integrate safe Agda code with code that uses unsafe operating system calls, while maintaining the safety guarantees of the former.

 Second, the development needs of `agda-stdlib` have directly influenced the language by requesting the ability to attach custom messages to definitions, which are then displayed by the compiler when the definitions are used, enabling the implementation of deprecation warnings.
 This lets end-users more easily evolve their code along with the evolution of `agda-stdlib`.